San Diego is the oldest town in California, with lots of sunshine and beaches for an ideal vacation.

 Located in Balboa Park, the San Diego Zoo is very kid-friendly.
 With more than 4 million visitors annually, it is the most visited zoo in the USA.

-Since the San Diego Safari Park is also nearby, people end up wondering, “Should they visit San Diego Zoo or the Safari Park?”
+Since the San Diego Safari Park is also nearby, people wonder, “Should they visit San Diego Zoo or the Safari Park?”

 San Diego Safari Park